Keyboard shortcuts

 --config <path_to_app_config>

-If --config is not provided, the command will search for ./openvm.toml and use that as the application configuration if present.
-If it is not present, a default configuration will be used.
+If --config is not specified, the command will search for openvm.toml in the manifest directory.
+If the file isn't found, a default configuration will be used.

 Proof Generation